ARCowie28/Meld-Launcher-for-VScode/README.md

 The Meld executable must be available on your environment path.

+Doesn't seem to be able to invoke Meld correctly when VScode is invoked from WSL.

 Also note that in this initial release, error handling is basically non existent.
 This will improve in future versions if there is interest in the package.